infection; boils; carbuncle; skin; germs; pus; food ;

 If a boil comes up on a tight area of the skin, like the back of the neck, then it may form a carbuncle.

-A carbuncle has more than one 'head' or point on it and will need to drain out of each one of them.
+A carbuncle has more than one 'head' or point on it and will need the pus to drain out of each one of them.

 - Some of the germs that cause boils can cause food poisoning too.
-If a person has these germs on her hands when she is preparing food, the germs can get into the food.
+If a person has these germs on his or her hands when they are preparing food, the germs can get into the food.
 The germs can make a poison (toxin) that can make others ill.
 The food does not look different or smell different, so people do not know that it can make them ill.

 - All people should wash their hands really well before they start to handle food.